 Diagnostics — iron studies

-Iron studies play a vital diagnostic role in determining the types of anemia and may other diseases involving iron metabolism.
+Iron studies play a vital diagnostic role in determining the types of anemia and many other diseases that involve iron metabolism.
 It is composed of four main values:

 - Ferritin: It is the iron-binding storage protein.
-It functions to store iron in a non-toxic form.
+Its purpose is to store iron in a non-toxic form.
 Bone marrow macrophages are one of the storage sites of ferritin.
 Low ferritin levels are a diagnostic feature of iron deficiency anemia.
 Ferritin synthesis increases in anemia of chronic disease and iron overload disease.

 - Total iron binding capacity: This is the concentration of transferrin.
 Total iron binding capacity is always inversely proportional to ferritin levels.